Digital Personal Data Protection Act Applicability

 To what does the DPDP Act apply?

-Personal data means any data about an individual who can be identified using that data.
-If collected digitally or is digitised after physical collection it will count as digital personal data.
-Note that the DPDP Act applies to data collected prior to its enactment.
+The law applies to Digital Personal Data — any data about an individual who can be identified using that data, if collected digitally or digitised after physical collection.

 The DPDP Act applies to any digital data that can be used to uniquely identify an individual